sypsyp97/AutoCitation/README.md

 ## License

-This project is open source and available under the MIT License.
+This project is open source and available under the GNU General Public License v3.0 (GPLv3) License.